EMBL beamlines at the PETRA storage ring (DESY)

 Access to the beamlines is evaluated and prioritised based on scientific criteria.
 The project is open for specific partnerships with other academic organisations and industrial enterprises.
 Our fully automated platform for the high-throughput crystallisation of biological macromolecules is also available to the general user community.

-The Sample Preparation and Characterization (SPC) facility supports users on the beamline, and in addition offers expertise to check and improve the samples that are submitted to the crystallisation facility and the SAXS beamlines.
+The Sample Preparation and Characterisation (SPC) facility supports users on the beamline, and in addition offers expertise to check and improve the samples that are submitted to the crystallisation facility and the SAXS beamlines.